imranraja85/hacker_registration/README.md

 # Hacker Registration

-Hacker Registration is a mobile friendly, easy to use, application to assists hackathon sponsors organize a raffle.
+Hacker Registration is a mobile friendly and easy to use application to assist hackathon sponsors run a raffle.
 The landing page is a form with only the minimal amount of fields needed to capture a hacker's profile.

 ## Setup
 To create an admin, run the following rake task: